 I’m an analytical person.
 At least that’s what several online personality tests have told me.
 I can also be a pessimist sometimes.
-And I’m a former US History teacher who knows plenty of examples of corporate corruption, which means that I’m especially skeptical of for-profit companies that claim to care about social and environmental welfare.
+And I’m a former US History teacher who knows plenty of examples of corporate corruption, such as the Enron Scandal and the Teapot Dome Scandal, which means that I’m especially skeptical of for-profit companies that claim to care about social and environmental welfare.

 One reason I chose to pursue a graduate degree at Portland State’s School of Business was to learn how to identify companies that are truly sustainable from those that greenwash or virtue signal sustainability.